Kirvolque/org-structure-analysis/README.md

 The result report contains insights into the organizational structure, focusing on compensation and reporting efficiency.
 It identifies managers who either earn less than 20% above the average salary of their direct subordinates or more than 50% above, detailing the specific discrepancies.
-Additionally, the report highlights employees with excessive reporting lines, specifying those who have over four managers between them and the CEO.
+Additionally, the report highlights employees with excessive reporting lines, specifying those who have over three managers between them and the CEO.

 ## Prerequisites